 Low risk of violent crime (drug-related violence) exists in Lazarat.
 Low risk of petty crime exists throughout the country, mainly in urban areas and areas frequented by tourists.

 Protests and demonstrations occur throughout the country, especially in Tirana and other cities, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-Landmines and other unexploded ordnance may be present in northeastern areas bordering Kosovo.
+Landmines and other unexploded ordnance may be present in northern hill towns bordering Kosovo.

 Passenger boats may be unsafe, including ferries and small crafts.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.